Lumbosciatica: Definition and management

 Only a doctor is able to develop an adequate therapeutic strategy after taking into consideration all the parameters, in particular:

-• The age of the patient, his general state of health, Its antecedents medical and surgical...
+• Age of the patient, his general state of health, Its antecedents medical and surgical...

 • La severity of symptoms and their resounding on the patient's quality of life.